The Evolution and Brilliance of Ethiopian Crosses

 Pendant Crosses

-Ethiopians have worn pendant crosses since the first millennium of Christianity when they were first introduced from the Roman and Byzantine civilizations.
+Ethiopians have worn pendant crosses since the first millennium of Christianity when they were introduced from the Roman and Byzantine civilizations.
 (Southworld) They are spiritual symbols demonstrating their followers’ devotion to Christ and reflect the direct relationship of Orthodox Christian Ethiopians as descendants of King Solomon and the Queen of Sheba.
 Made in a variety of sizes, designs, styles, and ornamentation, pendant crosses are worn by all Ethiopian Christians and are especially revered by women.
-(Balicka-Witakowska) Worn around the owner’s neck hanging at the chest either above or underneath their clothing and are often suspended on a blue cotton thread or tri-colored cord called a mateb, one of the earliest symbols of Christian faith in the Ethiopian Orthodox religion composed of three white, red and black woven strands symbolizing the Christian Trinity.
+(Balicka-Witakowska) Worn around the neck hanging at the chest over or underneath their clothing they are often suspended on a blue cotton thread or tri-colored cord called a mateb.
+The mateb is one of the earliest Ethiopian symbols of Christian faith made of white, red and black woven strands symbolizing the Trinity.
 (Southworld).
-Since they are considered decorative personal ornaments in addition to their religious significance, they display great variety and creativity in both form and design while reflecting the local styles of the regional artisans who created them.
-Usually presented to newborns at baptism, they become valued and cherished possessions passed down throughout generations.
-Many are decorated on both sides with etched, soldered, and punctate designs and usually have a small ring soldered at the top called a suspension and a loop for the cord to pass through.
+They are decorative personal ornaments with a religious significance that display variety and creativity in both form and design while reflecting the regional styles of the artisans who created them.
+They are presented to newborns at baptism and become cherished possessions passed down through generations.
+Many are decorated on both sides with etched, soldered, and punctate designs and usually have a small soldered top suspension loop for the cord to pass through.
 Since they are worn constantly, they often require repair by local metal smiths.

-Pendant crosses have traditionally been made using the “lost wax” casting process (cire perdue) where an individual mold is created from wax, covered in clay, and dried.
-Early 19th and 20th century crosses were made using melted Thalers were poured in the clay mold, the wax melted, the mold was broken, and it was not reused.
-This process created a one of a kind work of art to which decorative etching, stamped designs, and additions might be later attached.
-As silver became more available in Ethiopia during the 19th century through restrikes of Thalers, the creation of crosses increased, and they crosses were generally made from melted Austrian Thalers containing a regulated and constant content mixture of.833 silver and .166 copper.
-Created in many places and over a long period of time, and some crosses were made using a variety of mixed metals.
-This made it difficult or impossible to verify either their silver content or their precise origin and tradition.
+Pendant crosses have traditionally been made using the “lost wax” casting process (cire perdue) in which metal is poured into a wax mold covered in clay, and dried.
+The mold is broken creating a one of a kind work of art to which decorative etching, stamped designs, and additions might be later attached.
+Early 19th and 20th century crosses were made using melted Austrian Thalers containing a regulated content mixture of.833 silver and .166 copper.
+With many Thaler restrikes the creation of crosses increased.
+Since they were created throughout Ethiopia and Eritrea over a long time period and sometimes contained a a variety of mixed metals it is very difficult to verify either their silver content or precise origin.

-Ethiopian pendant crosses blend spiritual, communal, and personal beliefs and become a personal mode of interaction between human and divine spheres.
-Since the 15th century, their intricate designs and symbols have served as metaphors for the religious beliefs, ideology, and practices of the Ethiopian Church that are recognized by devotees in all levels of society.
-Most crosses made through the early 20th century were created according to church doctrine, and some scholars believe they were made under the auspices of the Ethiopian Orthodox Church and fashioned people it had trained.
-Artisans used well-understood symbols and forms as the basis of their embellishments and infused them with unique creative details.
-Highly ornate and symbolic designs include trefoils with overlapping rings, detailed openwork, intricate geometric patterns, and flared decorated arms
+These pendants blend spiritual, community, and personal beliefs and are a a form of interacting between human and divine spheres.
+Since the 15th century, their intricate designs and symbols have been metaphors for the religious beliefs, ideology, and practices of the Ethiopian Church recognized by devotees in all levels of society.
+Most crosses made through the early 20th century conformed to church doctrine, and some scholars believe were made under the auspices of the Ethiopian Orthodox Church made by Church trained artisans.

 Interior Cross, Tri-Part Arms (E335)